 Safety & Stable Environment

 They need regularly provided food (two times a day preferred and access to clean water.
 You will provide daily thoughtful care, veterinary care as needed including keeping them up to date on Rabies and DAPP vaccinations.
 You will help them live free of disease, pain and help heal any injuries.
 Train everyone in your home (children and adults) how to handle, interact with and properly lift a dachshund.
-Provide care for their continued back health with ramps or stairs.

 You are 18 years or older.
 You must sign the RMDR Hold Harmless agreement to proceed with the adoption of your chosen dog(s).
 You agree to adhere to all local animal regulations in your neighborhood, city and state including limits on the number of pets at your address.